saddagarla2016/Overview-/README.md

 # Overview-
+ Still in development of this code.
 This is an overview of the most basic requirements needed for any software engineering, computer engineering, or computer science.